6 connoisseur restaurant tips

 Beluga Loves You

 In January 2020, Beluga Loves You new style received its first Michelin star.
 You are welcomed in Bosco, a mystical, wooded setting.
-This is followed by the main room Aqua, overlooking the Maas and Maastricht.
+This is followed by the main room Aqua, overlooking the Meuse and Maastricht.
 To conclude the meal, there is Terra, an intimate underground location.
 Beluga Loves You works according to the principles of the RAW cooking style: simplicity of cooking and use of the animal from head to tail go hand in hand with sustainable products from the region, among others.
 Such as Maastricht chocolates alongside herbs, flowers and plants from Margraten and trout from the Voerstreek.
 All in all, Beluga Loves You offers more than enough 'ingredients' to love Beluga too.

 • Beluga Loves You Maastricht